 We had so much fun setting up this awesome water station.
 It was used all party long by kids of all ages.
 First we picked up a big water tub at Tractor Supply Co.
 The funny thing, is that we actually needed a new water trough for the horses.
 So Bob picked up this huge 100 gallon Rubbermaid stock tank and before we put it in the barn, we used it for our party.
 You could certainly just use any buckets you have around the house.

 We picked up 5 water shooters from Dollar Tree and stocked the rest of our station with NERF Super Soakers.
-The hit of the water station were these Nerf Super Soaker Zipfires!
-You get 3 guns in a pack.
+The biggest hit of the party were the smaller Super Soakers.
 They were the perfect size for some of our youngest guests and the older kids had fun carrying two at a time.